Egor-Skriptunoff/pure_lua_alert/README.md

 ---
 ### Configurations
-Configuration is a set of parameters which can be modified in order to control the behavior of `alert()`:
+Configuration is a set of parameters which can be modified in order to control the behavior of `alert()`.
 Configurable parameters are:
 * default values for omitted `alert()` arguments,
-* parameters concerning to terminal window geometry,
+* parameters concerning to window geometry and text padding,
 * OS-specific behavior parameters.

 See `initial_config` table to view full list of configurable parameters.